kevinunger/docker-mordhau-server/README.md

 ## Quick Start

-Before running create the necessary folder structure and configuration files.
+Before running create the necessary folder structure.
 For this example data is stored in `/opt/mordhau`.
 ```
 mkdir -p /opt/mordhau
 chown 99:100 /opt/mordhau